 By earning a Minor in Literature and Diverse Cultures, you will be able to: nurture your interest in literature; diversify your perspective on the world; enhance your written communication; and, enhance your major and career prospects.
-View the Literatures and Diverse Cultures Minor Advising Sheet, or view the complete list of required and elective courses for the Literature Minor.
-The 2018-2019 catalogue will contain the updated requirements.
+View the Literatures and Diverse Cultures Minor Advising Sheet, or view the complete list of required and elective courses for the Literatures and Diverse Cultures Minor in the undergraduate catalog.

 Main Hall 514